pyeventsourcing/eventsourcing/docs/topics/user_guide/wsgi.rst

-Please note, unlike the code snippets in the other sections of the user guide, the snippets of code in this section are merely suggestive, and do not form a working program.
+Please note, unlike the code snippets in the other sections of the user guide, the snippets of code in this section are merely suggestive, and do not form a complete working program.
 For a working example using eventsourcing and Flask and SQLAlchemy, please refer to the library module :mod:`eventsourcing.example.interface.flaskapp`, which is